 The outside of a Bangkok shopping mall isn’t most people’s idea of a romantic setting.
-Flanked by the traffic-choked Ratchadamri Road on one side and the modern glitz of the Central World Plaza and Zen department stores on the other, the Trimurti Shrine is an unlikely venue for romantics.
-Nevertheless, young lovelorn Thais make a beeline for this shrine to place red roses and light red candles in their quest for love.
+Flanked by the traffic-choked Ratchadamri Road on one side and the modern glitz of the Central World Plaza, Isetan and Zen department stores on the other, the Trimurti Shrine is an unlikely venue for romantics.
+Nevertheless, lovelorn Thais of all ages make a beeline for this shrine to place red roses and light red candles in their quest for love.

 The Trimurti Shrine is a replica of an ancient statue from Ayutthaya and is comprised of the three most powerful Hindu gods; Brahma (the creator), Vishnu (the preserver) and Shiva (the destroyer).
 In their combined form they become Lord Trimurti who represents love and unity.
 Hindu gods and figures are common in Buddhist Thai culture and the influence of Brahmanism and Hinduism dates back hundreds of years in Thailand.
 The Trimurti Shrine was originally associated with success, prosperity and happiness.
 It’s a relatively recent phenomenon that Bangkok locals have concentrated on the love aspect of the shrine, but it is now firmly established as a venue where those in search of love will go to make a prayer and an offering.